-If you have a positive result it is our policy to contact you and we will do our best to contact you.
+If you have a positive result it is our policy to contact you.
 It is really important that you give us your correct contact details, ideally more than one way of contacting you.
 If you are worried please contact us.

 We do not routinely contact people if all the results are negative.

 I haven't noticed anything wrong, does that mean I'm ok?

 Not necessarily.
 Some infections have smptoms but many don't.
 Symptoms are more common in men than women.
 If in doubt check it out!